SoftEng-HEIGVD/iflux-docker/README.md

 # Run the following command in the root directory
 $> vagrant up
 ```

 **Remark:** This is experimental and the provisioning part is sometimes crashing.
 When it happens, relaunch the same command
 until the process succeed.

+**Remark:** Due to the latest changes, vagrant is no more supported at the moment.

 ## Use it